5 Best Telescope Eyepieces for you in 2025

 So what are the best telescope eyepieces on your budget?

 Let me start by saying this list of best telescope eyepieces is made for the generic observer.
-If you are looking for the best telescope eyepiece for viewing planets or the best eyepieces for telescopes to use splitting starts then Brandon’s may be more your thing, or if you are really into wide clusters the Ethos line from Televue might work better for you.
+If you are looking for the best telescope eyepiece for viewing planets or the best eyepieces for telescopes to use splitting starts then Brandon’s or Orthos may be more your thing, or if you are really into wide clusters the Ethos line from TeleVue might work better for you.
 The ones listed in this chart are for the typical observer who observes a wide variety of things and needs eyepieces that will do well at all object types, although maybe not the absolute best at any one thing.

 So what eyepieces should you get?
 That all depends on your budget and your needs.
 There is no reason to spend $350 per eyepiece when your entire telescope package only cost $299, then again if you paid thousands of dollars for your telescope, using $20 eyepieces is killing your views.
-Lets look at several of the best telescope eyepieces in different price ranges and see what will work for you.
+Let’s look at several of the best telescope eyepieces in different price ranges and see what will work for you.

 Low end Low-Mid Midrange High end High end Top of the line

-Field Of View 52 60 68 80 82 82
+Field Of View 52 60 68 76 82 82

-Eye relief 5-15mm 16mm 17-20mm 20mm 15-17mm 12-19mm
+Eye relief 5-15mm 16mm 17-20mm 18.5mm 15-17mm 12-19mm

-Eyepiece size 1.25″ 1.25″ 1.25″/2″ combo 1.25″ or 2″ depending on focal length 1.25″ or 2″ depending on focal length 1.25″ or 2″ depending on focal length
+Eyepiece size 1.25″ 1.25″ 1.25″/2″ combo 1.25″/2″ combo 1.25″ or 2″ depending on focal length 1.25″ or 2″ depending on focal length

-Suggested focal lengths 12.5, 20, 25 9, 18, 25 11, 17, 24 9, 14, 20 8.8, 14, 24 9, 17, 31
+Suggested focal lengths 12.5, 20, 25 9, 18, 25 11, 17, 24 9, 17.5 8.8, 14, 24 9, 17, 31

 Let’s take a look at some of these a little more in depth.